MMudassirShakeel/Humanoid-Robot-simulation/README.md

 # Humanoid-Robot-simulation

-This repository has been submitted as a solution to the Simulation-Based Design of Humanoid Robots project, part of the MATLAB and Simulink Challenge Project Hub.
+This repository has been submitted as a solution to the Simulation-Based Design of Humanoid Robots project, part of the MATLAB and Simulink Challenge Project Hub.(this https://github.com/mathworks/MATLAB-Simulink-Challenge-Project-Hub)

 CHAPTER 1: INTRODUCTION